 What Does CBN Do?

 Both CBD and CBN interact with the endocannabinoid system (ECS), but possibly in different ways.
 The primary receptor sites of the ECS are called CB1 and CB2.
 As a general rule, CB1 receptors are mostly concentrated in our central nervous system and spinal cord, and CB2 receptors are mostly located in our organs and immune system.
-It is possible that CBN interacts with both of these receptors, whereas CBD works in other ways to increase production of our own endocannabinoids.
-More research is needed to clarify how CBN works with the ECS, but it points to the importance of full-spectrum hemp extracts that contain a variety of plant cannabinoids, because they likely work in complementary ways to help promote a balanced response within the body.
+It is possible that CBN interacts with both of these receptors, whereas CBD works in other ways to increase the production of our own endocannabinoids.
+More research is needed to clarify how CBN works with the ECS, but it points to the importance of full-spectrum hemp extracts that contain a variety of plant cannabinoids because they likely work in complementary ways to help promote a balanced response within the body.